 The wonderful news is that we have hope.
 Our hope becomes reality when we realize we are not walking through the trials of life alone.
 Allowing God to perfect His strength through our weakness brings us on a journey that teaches us more than we could ever imagine.

 By drawing close to God and leaning into His grace and love, we discover our creator, the lover of our soul, and our lives are forever changed.
 We will never be the same nor do we want to be.
+We can fully embrace God’s call for our strength to be made perfect in weakness.

 God’s Strength in our Weakness